Hayasa-Azzi: Mursili II (1320s–1290s BCE)

 The Annals of Mursili describe the campaigns of Mursili against Hayasa-Azzi below:

-The people of Nahasse arose and besieged" (name indecipherable).
-"Other enemies and the people of Hayasa likewise.
-They plundered Institina, blockaded Ganuvara with troops and chariots.
-And because I had left Nuvanzas, the chief cup-bearer, and all the heads of the camp and troops and chariots in the High Country, I wrote to Nuvanzas as follows; 'See the people of Hayasa have devastated Institina, and blockaded the city of Ganuvara.'
-And Nuvanza led troops and chariots for aid and marched to Ganuvara And then he sent to me a messenger and wrote to me; 'Will you not go to consult for me the augur and the foreteller?
-Could not a decision be made for me by the birds and the flesh of the expiatory victims?

-And I sent to Nuvanza this letter: 'See, I consulted for you birds and flesh, and they commanded, Go! because these people of Hayasa, the God U, has already delivered to you; strike them!

-And as I was returning from Astatan to Carchemish, the royal prince Nana-Lu came to meet me on the road and said, 'The Hayasan enemy having besieged Ganuvara, Nuvanza marched against him and met him under the walls of Ganuvara.
-Ten thousand men and seven hundred chariots were drawn up in battle against him, and Nuvanza defeated them.
-There are many dead and many prisoners.

-(Here the tablets are defaced, and 15 lines lost.)

-And when I arrived in Tiggaramma, the chief cup-bearer Nuvanza and all the noblemen came to meet me at Tiggaramma.
-I should have marched to Hayasa still, but the chiefs said to me, 'The season is now far advanced, Sire, Lord!
-Do not go to Hayasa.'
-And I did not go to Hayasa.

 Decline of Hayasa

 Mursili, himself, could now take satisfaction in the reduction of the hostile and aggressive kingdom of Hayasa-Azzi once more to a Hittite vassal state.

 After Anniya's defeat, Hayasa-Azzi never appears again in the Hittite (or Assyrian) records as a unified nation.
 Hayasa as a fighting power was practically eliminated by the expedition of Mursili II.

 Azzi, however, continued to be mentioned for some time after references to Hayasa ceased.
 It is possible that Hayasa was destroyed by Mursili and/or that it became part of Azzi.
 Mutti, a man from the city Halimana, was mentioned as having greeted Mursili in Azzi.
 Nothing else is known about him, but he may have been a latter-day king of Azzi.

-Many of the former districts and towns of Hayasa-Azzi become their own independent city-states following the breakup of the Hayasa-Azzi confederation at the end of the 13th century BC.
-Other regions of Azzi probably correspond to areas of the Nairian state of Uruatri, mentioned in Assyrian records from around this same time.
+Many of the former districts and towns of Hayasa-Azzi become their own independent city-states following the breakup of the Hayasa-Azzi confederation at the end of the 13th century BCE.
+Other regions of Azzi probably correspond to areas of the Nairian state of Urartu, mentioned in Assyrian records from around this same time.

 The territory of Hayasa-Azzi may have corresponded, at least partially, to Diauehi of Urartian-era texts.